TeAMzUp/Essential_Classic_Games/README.md

 Please install Java SDK 16 (https://www.oracle.com/java/technologies/javase-jdk16-downloads.html)
 or JRE 8 minimum, which is lighter: https://www.oracle.com/fr/java/technologies/javase-jre8-downloads.html.
 Just use the .jar file or the .exe file and double click.
-If you don't download the full repository, **you need to download resources folder too!** They must be placed right besides the .jar or the .exe file.
+If you don't download the full repository, **you need to take resources folder too!** They must be placed right besides the .jar or the .exe file.

 ## Notes
 Note: The app uses **NORM** SQL implementation (Copyright 2014, Dieselpoint, Inc. under Apache License v2.0).